SRMF as a Lyapunov Functional¶

 Define a composite potential along the routed trajectory with fixed model selection and embedding (no switching):

-V_total(k) = E(L_k; z) + γ V_ctrl(k), with γ>0.
+V_total(k) = E(L_k; z) + gamma V_ctrl(k), with gamma > 0.

-Under Assumptions above, between successive stride boundaries,
+Under the assumptions above, between successive stride boundaries:

 Controller step:

-V_ctrl(k+1) ≤ V_ctrl(k)when the observed error proxyd_staris small (zero in the strict Lemma B); more generally the integral term damps drift.Learning step at stride:
+V_ctrl(k+1) <= V_ctrl(k)when the observed error proxyd_staris small (zero in the strict Lemma B); more generally the integral term damps drift.Learning step at stride:

-E(L_{k+1}) ≤ E(L_k)by Lemma A.
+E(L_{k+1}) <= E(L_k)by Lemma A.

-Hence at the sequence of stride boundaries, V_total is non‑increasing and bounded below by 0.
-In practice, distance in the certificate (the negative of the distance component) acts as an observable of E.
+bounded below by 0.
+In practice, distance in the certificate (the negative of

-Evidence: tests/invariants/test_invariants_srmf_lyapunov.py::test_distance_decreases_over_updates.
+Evidence:

 Practical Takeaway¶